daniel-lanciana/rant/angularjs.md

   * Collaborative:
     * Relationship between directives (e.g. inputs and forms)
     * Collaboration between directives through controller methods (i.e. scope communication before DOM operations)
+* Attribute expressions are PAINFUL
+  * If directives has inner HTML, must remove attributes off the parent element.
+Issue removing expression attributes required using a prefix (e.g. 'data-id' instead of 'id')
+  * Dynamically setting a directive name attribute causes ng-pattern validation to break?!
+  * Requires complex workarounds -- big oversight
+  * Inconsistency between attributes (e.g. ng-if takes 'foo.bar' but ng-require takes '{{foo.bar}}') -- should gracefully fallback
+  * For access to the actual variable (not the expression), must call $compile within a directive.
+This can cause an infinite loop,
+* The input states $dirty and $pristine are a very nice touch
 * Compile v Link
   * Compile is for changing the DOM structure before rendering.
 After compile, link is called.
   * Link is for existing element listeners and copying content from the scope (e.g. to display)